khanadm/lamp_setup_from_ansible/README.md

 3. Document root : /home/myongraph/www
 4. Create user: ongraph & home directory should be: /home/myongraph
 5. Server name: devops.ongraph.com
-6. Web server (Apache)
+6. Only Web server (Apache) should connect to mysql.
-   should link to mysql

 ( NOTE: If you want to run this playbook put woker's ip in inventory file & set your path in ansible.cfg file )